 The PNNL Wellness Program focuses on building and maintaining a healthy workforce dedicated to promoting PNNL's research agenda.
 In general, workplace wellness programs are an organized effort intended to foster awareness, influence attitudes, and identify alternatives so that individuals can make informed choices and change their behavior to reach an optimal level of wellness.
-The goal of the program is to increase staff awareness and participation in activities that promote health and well-being.
+The goal of the program is to increase staff awareness and participation in activities that promote health and well being.
+Examples of wellness program competing for staff awareness health and well-being.
 Examples of wellness program opportunities for staff engagement include:

 - Wellness Challenges

 - A farmer's market on the campus one day per week during the summer months.

 - A series of presentations/workshops aimed at the fundamentals of safe lifting, proper body mechanics, stretching to prevent injury, and healthy living.

 - The "Weight Watchers at Work" program.

 - The annual flu shot clinics.

 - Mini health screenings consisting of blood pressure, body fat, and weight checks conducted around the campus each month through the occupational medical contractor AnovaWorks.

-- · On-site mammogram screening.
+- On-site mammogram screening.